DmytroY/EPAM_Flask/README.md

 ## Install and run

-0. Prerequisites.
+### 0. Prerequisites.
 Instalation process describeb for Ubuntu linux, for other operational system comands may vary but steps and idea are the same.
-You should have MySQL, git, python3 and pip installed.
+You should have already been installed:
+ * MySQL,
+ * git,
+ * python3
+ * pip
+ * setuptools
+ * bild

  By default to access MySQL database application use user *root* and blank password.

-1. Create folder where you wish to install application and go to this folder
+### 1. Create folder where you wish to install application and go to this folder
 ```
 > mkdir mydir
 > cd mydir
 ```

-2. Install virtual environment
+### 2. Install virtual environment
 ```
 mydir> python3 -m venv venv
 ```

-3. Activate virtual environment.
+### 3. Activate virtual environment.
 The **venv/bin/** folder contains several script for different shells and OS.
 Actual script depend on which shell you use.
-In case of bash do:
+In case of you use bash do:
 ```
 mydir> source venv/bin/activate
 (venv)>
 ```
 (venv) prefix indicates that virtual environment activated.
 You can always leave virtual environment with comand "deactivate".

-4. Clone github repository
+### 4. Clone github repository
 ```
 (venv)mydir> git clone https://github.com/DmytroY/EPAM_Flask.git
 ```

-5. Go to the cloned folder EPAM_Flask
+### 5. Go to the cloned folder EPAM_Flask
 ```
 (.venv)mydir> cd EPAM_Flask
 ```

-6. Install dependensies
+### 6. Install dependensies
 ```
 (.venv)mydir/EPAM_Flask> pip install -r requirements.txt
 ```